 The Tongliang power plant provided a unique natural experiment as it operated seasonally until it was completely closed in 2004.
-Tang et al (2006) found that prior to the power plants closure in 2004 maternal PAH–DNA adduct levels above the median adduct level was associated with decreased birth head circumference (p = 0.057) and significantly (p < 0.05) reduced children’s weight at 18 months, 24 months, and 30 months.
+Tang et al. (2006) found that prior to the power plants closure in 2004 maternal PAH-DNA adduct levels above the median adduct level was associated with decreased birth head circumference (p = 0.057) and significantly (p < 0.05) reduced children’s weight at 18 months, 24 months, and 30 months.
 The study however did not directly estimate the contribution of coal-fired power plant PAH emissions.
-Following the power plant closure, Tang et al (2008) prospectively followed the same cohort of 133 maternal-infant pairs who lived within 2.5 km of the power plant prior to its closure.
+Following the power plant closure, Tang et al. (2008) prospectively followed the same cohort of 133 maternal-infant pairs who lived within 2.5 km of the power plant prior to its closure.
 The researchers measured PAH-DNA adducts, lead and mercury in umbilical cord blood and subsequently assessed neurodevelopment at age 2 using the Gesell Developmental Schedules.
-The authors reported an inverse association between cord PAH-DNA adduct and motor, language and total average developmental quotients (DQ).
+The authors reported an inverse association between cord PAH-DNA adduct and motor, language, and total average developmental quotients (DQ).
 Cord lead was inversely associated with social and average DQ while a 0.1 increase in cord adduct associated with increased developmental delay (OR = 1.91; 95% CI, 1.22 to 2.97).

-In a follow-up study Perera et al (2008) assessed the neurodevelopmental benefits of reducing prenatal exposure to PAH following the closure of the Tongliang coal-fired power plant.
-The study included two identical prospective cohort studies both preceding (see Tang et al, 2006) and following the closure of a major coal fired power plant in Tongliang, Chongqing, China.
+In a follow-up study Perera et al. (2008) assessed the neurodevelopmental benefits of reducing prenatal exposure to PAH following the closure of the Tongliang coal-fired power plant.
+The study included two identical prospective cohort studies both preceding (see Tang et al. 2006) and following the closure of a major coal-fired power plant in Tongliang, Chongqing, China.
 The authors reported that there were no longer significant associations between PAH-DNA adduct and developmental delay in the second post-closure cohort.
 The study concluded that “an intervention to eliminate emissions from a polluting coal-burning power plant was effective in improving developmental outcomes among children living” near a power plant.
 The authors reported that lower levels of PAH-DNA adduct, higher concentrations of mature BDNF protein and higher DQ scores were seen in the post power plant closure cohort when compared to the pre-closure cohort from 3 years earlier.
 Adduct concentrations were inversely associated with BDNF with motor, adaptive and average DQ.
 The exposed pre-closure cohort showed a statistically significant association between B[a]P-DNA adducts and decreased head circumference (Tang et al. 2014).
 This association disappeared in the post-closure cohort.
 Birth weight and height also increased in the post-closure cohort and were correlated with decreased PAH-DNA concentration (Tang et al. 2013).

-The strengths of the Perera and Tang studies are the prospective cohort design, use of molecular markers as a metric of physiologically significant internal dose, and adequate control for a number of potential confounders.
+The strengths of the studies of Perera and Tang are the prospective cohort design, use of molecular markers as a metric of physiologically significant internal dose, and adequate control for a number of potential confounders.
 The authors took advantage of a natural experiment to assess the reversal of effect on child neurodevelopment which followed the plant’s closure.
 The main limitation in these studies however is that the authors did not model power plant specific emissions.
-However, the assumption the majority of the PAH exposure was due to the power plant is reasonable since there was a 1.5-3.5 times increase in ambient PAH concentration during the plant’s seasonal operation.
+However, the assumption the majority of the PAH exposure was due to the power plant is reasonable since there was a 1.5–3.5 times increase in ambient PAH concentration during the plant’s seasonal operation.
 However, some proportion of the reported detrimental neurodevelopmental affect from PAH exposure was potentially due to other industrial or transportation sources.

 Mortality studies